Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Introduction

-It is widely recognized that the practical utility of a model heavily relies on the availability of efficient calibration methods.
-Calibration involves finding the model parameters $\theta$ so that the option prices generated by the model align closely with the market data.
-Specifically, let $\zeta = (K, T) \in \mathbb{R}_+^2$ denote the strike and maturity, representing the contract details.
-We establish the pricing map $\mathcal{P}: (\theta, \zeta) \to \mathbb{R}$ so that the model parameters and market information fully determine the option price.
+The practical utility of any financial model relies heavily on the availability of efficient calibration methods.
+Calibration entails identifying the model parameters $\theta$ within a set $\Theta \in \bbR^n$ (for some $n \in \bbN$) such that the model-generated option prices align closely with market data.
+Specifically, let $\zeta = (K, T) \in \mathbb{R}_+^2$ denote the strike and maturity representing the contract details.
+We define the pricing map $\mathcal{P}: \Theta \times \mathbb{R}_+^2 \to \mathbb{R}_+, (\theta, \zeta) \mapsto \calP(\theta, \zeta)$ to demonstrate that the option price is fully determined by the model parameters and the contract specifications.
 The calibration objective is to solve the following optimization problem:

 where $M$ represents the number of market data points.
-Addressing the calibration task typically necessitates multiple iterations of the model, underscoring the importance of an efficient pricing methodology.
-However, with the inclusion of the Riemann-Liouville type of fBm in the variance process $V_t$ given by
+Addressing the calibration task typically requires multiple iterations of the model, underscoring the necessity for an efficient pricing methodology.
+However, the inclusion of the Riemann-Liouville type of fractional Brownian motion, given by

-the joint process $(S_t, V_t)$ loses the Markovian property and semi-martingale structure.
-This feature precludes the application of common PDE-based methods and all related techniques relying on the Feynman-Kac representation theorem.
-Therefore, pricing methods based on Monte Carlo (MC) simulations are predominant for the rBergomi model.
-Despite the recent advancements in this field \cite{bennedsen2017hybrid, teng2024neuralOption} (notably Teng et al. \cite{teng2024neuralOption} show linear complexity), a substantial number of samples are still needed during the online calibration phase.
-This can lead to a slow calibration process, highlighting the need for further enhancements in efficiency and speed.
+renders the joint process $(S_t, V_t)$ non-Markov and deprives it of a semi-martingale structure.
+This characteristic precludes the application of standard PDE-based methods and all techniques relying on the Feynman-Kac representation theorem.
+While the characteristic function of the rough Heston model can be expressed via a fractional Ricatti equation, enabling classical methods \cite{el2019characteristic}, the rBergomi model lacks this affine structure.
+Consequently, pricing methods for rBergomi predominantly rely on Monte Carlo simulations.
+Despite the recent advancements \cite{bennedsen2017hybrid, teng2025efficient}, substantial sampling is still required during the online calibration phase.

-Over the past few years, data-driven concepts and deep learning approaches based on neural networks (NNs) have been extensively explored to accelerate calibration.
-Existing NN-based calibration schemes can be categorized into two classes.
-One is called \textit{one-step approach} or direct inverse mapping \cite{hernandez2016model}: an NN is trained to learn the following map
+In recent years, data-driven concepts and deep learning approaches using neural networks have been extensively explored to accelerate calibration.
+Existing deep learning-based calibration schemes generally fall into two categories.
+The first is the \textit{one-step approach} or direct inverse mapping \cite{hernandez2016model}, where a neural network is trained to learn the map:

-with historical data and model parameters $\theta$ as the input and output, respectively.
-The traditional calibration routine is performed on a set of historical data to get the following labeled training pairs
+taking historical data as input and model parameters $\theta$ as the output.
+Traditional calibration is performed on historical data to generate labeled training pairs: